Stability analysis through folds: An end-loaded elastica with a lever arm: Numerical Examples

 \section{Numerical Examples}

-The distinguished bifurcation diagrams facilitate the determination of change in index at a fold in the varying parameter.
-If there are no folds, the stability remains same for all solutions along the branch.
-At folds, the stability transitions usually happen, and they were evaluated by examining the manner in which the fold occurs (Figure~\ref{fig:schematic_bifurcation_diagram}).
-We use the straight trivial solutions from previous section as initial solutions to generate the family of equilibria by varying parameters.
+The distinguished bifurcation diagrams facilitate the determination of the index change at a fold in the varying parameter.
+If there are no folds, the stability remains the same for all solutions along the branch.
+At folds, the stability transitions usually occur, and they were evaluated by examining the manner in which the fold occurs, as depicted in Figure~\ref{fig:Distinguished_Bifurcation}.
+We use the straight trivial solutions from the previous section as initial solutions to generate the family of equilibria by varying parameters.
 Subsequently, we assess the stability of the resulting equilibria.
 Numerical continuation is performed using AUTO-07p~\cite{doedel2007auto}, which employs pseudo-arclength continuation~\cite{DOEDEL1991a}, and is capable of detecting singularities like folds and bifurcations as the parameter is varied.
 In these examples, the analysis is restricted solely to simple folds.